“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 Every day at least once, a person must sanitize, otherwise, you’ll get severely sick.
 Due to the increased levels of pollution and yearly arrival of new diseases, just by stepping outside one's apartment do they contract hundreds of unknown viruses.
 A good sanitation at the end of the day protects an individual.

 The packet of pizza vape and my sanitization were timed perfectly together.
 While the chamber dried me, the pizza was ‘cooling’.
-A foggy condensation erupted as I stepped out from the ceramic pod.
+A foggy condensation erupted as I stepped out from the iron pod.
 I open an overhead cabinet to reveal stacks of suits, packaged and arrayed.
 It hit me and I realized that I wouldn't be wearing a suit for this occasion.

 Regardless of the matter, I never thought about anything else to wear.
 It was a packaged suit or balls-out.
 I realized I should buy some nightlife clothes.
 Everyone’s bound to have a set.

-As I sit I look through potential nightlife attire, ready for instant sale and delivery.
-When I say ‘instant’ I mean I can print off what I’m looking at on my Home-Constructo, another handy product made by some guys in a warehouse down the street.
-This year everyone won and a Home-Constructo wasn’t just something you saw bigwigs flex on the news.
-A couple of years ago a major wholesale company developed an ‘item printer' to manufacture small things like office supplies, such as invisible sticky tack and parts for laser pencils.
-It became a hit and soon the company's revolutionary machine evolved and began to ramp up its printable possibilities.
+As I sit, I look through potential nightlife attire, ready for instant sale and delivery.
+When I say ‘instant’ I mean I can print off what I’m looking at on my Home-Constructo, another handy product produced by some guys in a warehouse down the street.
+This year everyone received one from the SWC, free of charge, and soon a Home-Constructo wasn’t just something you saw bigwigs flex on the news.

 Unlike my disposable suits, these nightclothes were now a permanent addition to my life, tangible things I had a responsibility to look out for.
 There is a stigma with ‘things’ and ‘stuff’.
 In case you forget, there are plenty of signs and billboards reminding you not to take up space.
 These clothes would become valuables, things to tend to and treat, as most things bought by people, let alone tangible, were.
 New clothes meant an additional responsibility to sanitize them separately.
 This would ultimately make things a bit costlier for my monthly sanitation bill.